+This work is based on our contribution \cite{DBLP:conf/fm/DziadekFS23} and extends it in two directions.
+First we generalize the acceptance condition from Büchi to Parity, which allows to represent the class of $\omega$-regular languages with deterministic automata.
+Secondly we propose an efficient algorithm to compute the actual trace verifying the quantitative and qualitative constraints.
+This turns out to be a non-trivial task as the structure of these traces is significantly more complicated than those for normal $\omega$-words.

+We also correct an error in \cite{DBLP:conf/fm/DziadekFS23}.
+There, it is claimed that two iterations suffice to find Büchi accepting and energy feasible cycles.
+We expose an example where more than two iterations are necessary and where the algorithm given in \cite{DBLP:conf/fm/DziadekFS23} would fail to find energy feasible cycles.
+In fact, the number of iterations necessary is linear in the weak upper bound when using that approach.
+We therefore devise a new algorithm which both corrects this mistake and whose complexity does not depend on the weak upper bound.

+The rest of the paper is structured as follows.
+In Section 2 we introduce the energy Büchi problem for finite weighted automata.
+We also show that these may be degeneralized and that searching for lassos is enough.
+Section 3 introduces the energy Büchi problem for weighted timed automata and shows how to reduce this to the problem for weighted (untimed) automata.
+In Section 4 we finish solving the energy Büchi problem for finite weighted automata by developing an algorithm to find feasible lassos.
+Section 5 shows some benchmarks, and in Section 6 we develop an algorithm to compute the actual trace verifying the energy Büchi constraints in case it exists.
+Section 7 shows how to reduce energy Parity problems to energy Büchi problems, and Section 8 concludes.

-To clarify notation and put the concepts into context, we introduce a small running example.
+\begin{rexample} To clarify notation and put the concepts into context, we introduce a small running example.
 A satellite in low-earth orbit has a rotation time of about 90 minutes, $40\%$ of which are spent in earth shadow.
-With some simplifications, and measuring time in minutes and (electrical) energy in unspecified ``energy units'', we may thus model its base electrical system as shown in Fig.~\ref{fig:ex.1}.
+Measuring time in minutes and (electrical) energy in unspecified ``energy units'', we may thus model its simplified base electrical system as shown in Figure~\ref{fig:ex.1}.

-This is a weighted timed automaton (the formalism will be introduced in Sect.~\ref{se:wta}) with one clock, $x$, and two states.
+This is a weighted timed automaton (the formalism will be introduced in Section~\ref{se:wta}) with one clock, $x$, and two locations.
 The clock is used to model time, which progresses with a constant rate but can be reset on transitions.
-The initial state on the left (modeling earth shadow) is only active as long as $x\le 35$, and given that $x$ is initially zero, this means that the model may stay in this state for at most $35$ minutes.
-Staying in this state consumes $10$ energy units per minute (the satellite's base consumption).
+The initial location on the left (modeling earth shadow) is only active as long as $x\le 35$, and given that $x$ is initially zero, this means that the model may stay here for at most $35$ minutes.
+Staying in this location consumes $10$ energy units per minute, corresponding to the satellite's base consumption.